Iliotibial Band Syndrome For Runners: Diagnosis, Symptoms, and Treatment

 Running gait refers to your running stride when you run.

-During the stance phase, when your foot hits the ground, excessive pronation in your foot (when your foot rolls in) can cause your lower leg to turn in more, leading to the ITB pulling tight and compressing against the outer part of the knee.
+During the stance phase, when your foot hits the ground, excessive pronation in your foot (when your foot rolls inward) can cause your lower leg to turn in more, leading to the ITB pulling tight and compressing against the outer part of the knee.

 3. Training Methods

-The most common risk factor in runners is usually down to a sudden increase in training volume.
+ITBS is most commonly thought to be a non-traumatic overuse injury.
+The most common risk factor in runners is usually due to a sudden increase in training volume.

 Not allowing your body adequate time to rest and repair after a training run will lead to accumulated stress.